SirOaken/Oakens-MC-modpack/README.md

 ### 2. Download the Modpack

-- Visit the GitHub page where Oaken's custom modpack is hosted.
+- Visit the GitHub page where Oaken's custom [modpack is hosted](https://github.com/SirOaken/Oakens-MC-modpack/tags)
 - Download the exported instance file from the GitHub repository.
 This file is usually a `.zip` or `.json` file containing the modpack data.

 ### 3. Import the Modpack into MultiMC